erosDiffusion/ComfyUI-enricos-nodes/README.md

 In Comfy UI Manager search "Compositor" and select the node from erosDiffusion and press install.

-**Method 3: via manager's button** open ComfyUI manager click on **install via Git URL** and paste this url
+**Method 3: via manager's button** open ComfyUI manager click on **Install via Git URL** and paste this url

 ```https://github.com/erosDiffusion/ComfyUI-enricos-nodes.git```